 Much digital ink has been spilled by faithful Catholics pretending to be confused by the Synod on Synodality.
 One can’t really blame them for adopting the pretense.
 It allows them leeway to maintain some of the reverence due the pope and our bishops.
 Still, what is happening at this synod is not confusing.
 So I will spill much less ink.

 What they are doing in Rome at present is making an idol of the Church.
-They have largely written out Our Lord from the synod documents, and seek to worship in His place a Church reconceived as a progressive, well-meaning “community”.
-To judge from reports and documents so far, the essential core of this new religion is this mere fact of community itself, figured as “walking together”.
+They have largely written Our Lord out of the synod documents, and seek to worship in His place a Church reconceived as a progressive, well-meaning “community."
+To judge from reports and documents so far, the essential core of this new religion is the mere fact of community itself, figured as “walking together."
 According to one German bishop, such “walking together” is now to supersede Apostolic tradition.

 The ”synodal Church” is the Church reconceived as social media.
 It’s the Church looking for likes and shares.
 And they hope to pull this off by means of a clumsy sleight of hand.